-The mobile portal provides an overview of recent activities in your shared workspaces.
-The most recent events (not yet caught up with) are listed in chronological order in the event channel.
+The domain "Events" presents an overview of recent activities in your shared workspaces.
+The most recent events (not yet caught up with) are listed in chronological order.
+You may [Catch up] with the events shown using the respective button in the upper right-hand corner.